sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 OpenID Providers MAY cryptographically bind Refresh Tokens to the specific Client instance (see also [[?OAuth2.1]], Section 6.1); other methods to create sender-constrained Refresh Tokens MAY be applied as well.

-For security reasons, Refresh Tokens that are not sender-constrained MUST be one-time-use, i.e. the OpenID Provider issues a new refresh token and invalidates the previous refresh token with every access token refresh response (see also [[?OAuth2.1]], Section 6.1).
+For security reasons, Refresh Tokens that are not sender-constrained MUST be one-time-use, i.e. the OpenID Provider issues a new refresh token and invalidates the previous refresh token with every Access Token refresh response (see also [[?OAuth2.1]], Section 6.1).

-Refresh tokens SHOULD expire if the client has been inactive for some time, i.e., the refresh token has not been used to obtain fresh access tokens for some time.
-The expiration time is at the discretion of the authorization server, with a maximum of 6 hours, preferably shorter.
+Refresh Tokens SHOULD expire if the client has been inactive for some time, i.e., the Refresh Token has not been used to obtain fresh Access Tokens for some time.
+The expiration time is at the discretion of the OpenID Provider, with a maximum of 6 hours, preferably shorter.

 For public Clients, no cryptographic key or client authentication method for such binding is available.
 Public Clients therefore MUST use one-time-use Refresh Tokens with a limited validity, if applied.